monome/docs/docs/modular/teletype/JFTT1.md

 permalink: /docs/modular/teletype/jt-1/
 ---

-## Trent's Ingress
+## Whimsical Prelude

 *monome's Teletype excites us.
 Writing simple scripts away from a computer; executing tiny morsels of musical composition.
 Just Type is a suggestion for how these ideas can be extended & deeply integrated with the elements of synthesis.*

 *At its most basic, JT is a set of invisible patch cords.
 Type a command to create a trigger on your desired channel, in parallel with IRL voltages in JF's TRIGGER ins.
 RUN mode & voltage can be set directly, not needing a dummy cable or negative-offset capable voltage source.*

 *More than a cloaking device, Just Type extends the base functionality of JF into more complex territory.
 Use Teletype's `N` notation to easily transpose JF in 12-tone musical increments.
 Every output can be driven with a varying velocity, adding subtlety and movement to sequences.
-Even the INTONE relationship can be altered away from the default harmonic structure, instead taken in more experimental directions.*
+Even the INTONE relationship can be altered away from the default harmonic structure and instead taken in more experimental directions.*

 *Beyond these general-purpose modifications, Just Type brings two entirely new modalities to JF.
 Synthesis allows independent polyphonic control over each channel, controlled directly, or dynamically allocated as a 6-voice polysynth.
 Geode instead pursues rhythmic manipulation of striated repetitions, creating polymetric bursts with dynamic decay.*